 This debt, which might seem modest to some people, was barely manageable on Nailor's salary as a school teacher, which initially paid just $18,000.
 He and his wife consolidated their student debt, which had grown to $50,000.
 Then the couple declared bankruptcy, but they did not discharge their student loans.

 Today, Taibbi wrote, Nailor makes monthly payments of $471 a month on student-loan debt that has grown to $100,000.
-None of his payments go to paying down principle.
+None of his payments go to paying down the principal.
 "I will never be able to pay it off," Nailor told Taibbi.
 "My only escape from this is to die."

 And Taibbi also tells the story of Veronica Martish, a 68-year-old veteran from the Vietnam War.
 In 1989, she borrowed $8,000 to take courses at Quinebaug Valley Community College.
 Due to family problems, Martish fell behind on her loan payments and entered a loan rehabilitation program.
 By this time, her $8,000 had grown to $27,000 due to fees and interest tacked on by one of the federal government's debt collectors.